code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 codenotofound:p455w0rd
 ```

 2. The resulting string is encoded into an [octet sequence](https://tools.ietf.org/html/rfc7617#section-2) and then [Base64 encoded](https://tools.ietf.org/html/rfc4648#section-4).
-You can use an [online Base64 encoder/decoder](https://www.base64encode.org/) to check below value.
+You can use an [online Base64 decoder](https://www.base64decode.org/) to check below value.

 ``` plaintext
 Y29kZW5vdG9mb3VuZDpwNDU1dzByZA==
 ```
-3. The authorization method and a space i.e. "Basic " is then put before the encoded string.
+3. The authorization method and a space i.e. <kbd>"Basic "</kbd> is then put before the encoded string.

 ``` plaintext
 Authorization: Basic Y29kZW5vdG9mb3VuZDpwNDU1dzByZA==
 ```

-Instead of writing custom code in order to create and check the authorization header we will configure Spring WS to do the work for us.
-The below example illustrates how a client and server can be configured to apply basic authentication using Spring-WS, Spring Boot and Maven.
+Instead of writing custom code to create and check the HTTP authorization header we will configure Spring WS to do the work for us.
+The below example illustrates how a client and server can be configured to apply basic access authentication using Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4